 The sheet hung halfway through the door and swung, nothing close enough in any direction to catch.
 The fairy door was even less rooted in this other place, firm despite it, like a hole in the sky.
 Ladyspiller screamed so desperately that her voice crackled and gave out.
 If this was like the movies, now that she had cued it with her scream, the otherworldly resident would grab her leg and yank her down, to do with her things she could never understand but always suffer.

 The fairy cracked one eye to look down, expecting infinite darkness, and getting endless glitter instead.
 Gold.
 A rolling ocean of gold coins five feet below her, a drop she was no longer comfortable with.
-There wasn’t any choice, because the hooks snapped and the insulation plummeted with her.
+There wasn’t any choice, as the hooks snapped and the insulation plummeted with her.
 Lady flattened herself against it and pumped her wings as hard as she could to slow her descent.
 Fear had the blades terribly out of rhythm, scraping against each other, but her vocal cords hurt so much from the same that she didn’t notice the pain.

 Whutish!
 The impact was softened by her toboggan of padding, but she was still tossed off and into the field of treasure.
 The door still hung open far above her; Snakewaist’s warm red interior, like the foil wrapping a mid-tier Valentine’s Day bonbon, still shined.
 It was the only star in the sky and there was no sun or moon to outshine it.